payrollhero/pdf_tempura/README.md

 The table construct allows the creation of a repeating set of fields.

-The `table` call takes a name, the x,y position of the top-left corner of the table, as well as any 2 of height, number_of_rows or row_height.
+The `table` call takes a name, the x,y position of the top-left corner of the table, the number of rows, either row_height or height (or both), and cell padding.

 Inside the table block, you define columns or spacers.
-Columns themselves have amalgomous names to those you may use in "page" to describe fields.
+Columns themselves have amalgamous names to those you may use in "page" to describe fields.
 Use "text_column" for a column containing text, "checkbox_column" for a cell containing a checkbox.